refi64/stylepak/README.md

 Automatically install your host GTK+ theme as a Flatpak.

+## Requirements

+In addition to bash and coreutils (which should be available out of the box on most distros), the following binaries are needed:

+- `ostree`
+- `appstream-util`

+The packages that provide these vary by distro:

+- Fedora Silverblue: These packages should be available out of the box.
+- Fedora: `dnf install ostree libappstream-glib`
+- Debian/Ubuntu and variants: `apt install ostree appstream-util`
+- Arch/Manjaro: `pacman -S ostree appstream-glib`

 ## Usage

 Run `pakitheme install-system` and `pakitheme install-user` to grab your current GTK+ theme and